-The City of Williamsburg has allowed food trucks for several years, but with limited access.
+The City of Williamsburg has allowed mobile food units for several years, but with limited access.
 In January 2019, Williamsburg City Council, upon recommendation from the Food Truck Work Group amended its food truck policy.
-The new policy provides not only a definition of a food truck, it greatly expands permitted areas within the City limits.
-This provides for greater opportunities for food truck owners/operators in the City.
+The new policy greatly expands permitted areas within the City limits.
+This provides for greater opportunities for mobile food unit owners/operators in the City.

-Food trucks are a welcomed addition to an already exciting business and tourism destination but before you smoke your brisket, filet your fish, or dice your onions, food truck owners/operators should familiarize themselves with the following:
+Mobile food units are a welcomed addition to an already exciting business and tourism destination but before you smoke your brisket, filet your fish, or dice your onions, mobile food unit owners/operators should familiarize themselves with the following:

 - Fire Department Check List